First World War

 The Sydney branch of the British Medical Association no doubt did not like the fact that Dr Herz had strongly criticised the standards of Australian doctors at various conferences before the war.

 In a court case in Temora, western New South Wales, "a British subject" was accused of having used indecent language in the bar of the Empire Hotel.
-Police Magistrate N.A.
-Ormonde Butler dismissed the case because the two witnesses for the prosecution were unnaturalised Germans.
-He told them:
+The Police Magistrate dismissed the case because the two witnesses for the prosecution were unnaturalised Germans.
+He told them:[7]

 From this it doesn't seem that a national Australian identity was very developed yet at that time; the bond to Britain was very strong.
 It was not until 1949 that the Australian Government saw its way to introduce Australian citizenship.